Learning Photometric Feature Transform for Free-form Object Scan: Results Discussions

 \textbf{Joint Reconstruction of Geometry \& Appearance.} In~\figref{fig:geo_app_comp}, we compare both geometry and appearance reconstructions with related methods.
-For a fair comparison, IRON~\cite{zhang2021nerfactor} takes as input photographs with co-located flash, and NVDIFFREC~\cite{munkberg2022extracting} captures with environment lighting, as we find that using the input photographs under our patterns results in lower reconstruction quality reconstructions with their methods.
-Our approach outperforms competing methods qualitatively, as we can handle challenging appearance by efficiently probing the angular domain with illumination multiplex.
+For a fair comparison, IRON\cite{iron-2022} takes as input photographs with a co-located flash, and the acquisition lighting for NVDIFFREC\cite{munkberg2022extracting} is the same indoor office environment as used in~\figref{fig:geo_comp}, similar to the original papers.
+We also find input photographing under our patterns results in lower-quality reconstructions with their methods.
+Our approach outperforms competing methods qualitatively and quantitively, as we can handle challenging appearance by efficiently probing the angular domain with learned illumination multiplexing.

-In~\figref{fig:envlight_comp}, we compare with NeRFactor~\cite{zhang2021nerfactor} on appearance reconstruction, by rendering the results under novel view and lighting conditions.
-Their approach relies on precise estimation of the density field, in order to compute visibility, normal, albedo and BRDFs.
-This estimation may become inaccurate in the presence of complex appearance, leading to unsatisfactory appearance reconstruction, and consequently low-quality rendering results.

-We also compare our method with a state-of-the-art image-driven differentiable optimization technique~\cite{zeng2023nrhints} in~\figref{fig:vs_nr2}.
+In~\figref{fig:vs_nr2}, we compare with a state-of-the-art differentiable optimization technique~\cite{zeng2023nrhints}.
 Their method struggles to accurately reconstruct the geometry in the presence highly specular reflectance.
-The end-to-end, joint optimization for shape and appearance is challenging to converge to the correct results in this case.
+The end-to-end, joint optimization for shape and appearance is challenging to converge to correct results.
 Plus, their point light does not have sufficient sampling capability, leading to an under-constrained optimization.
+We also compare with NeRFactor\cite{zhang2021nerfactor} on appearance reconstruction in~\figref{fig:envlight_comp}, by rendering the results under novel view and light.
+Their approach relies on precise estimation of the density field, which becomes inaccurate in the presence of complex appearance.
+This leads to unsatisfactory reconstructions, and consequently low-quality renderings.